 Now that the two plates are locked together work can start on fabricating the clamping rings themselves.
 A pillar drill would be advantageous.

 Check the diameter of the pilot drill in your hole saws and drill a hole through the centre of the plates to the same diameter.
-If the pilot drills are of different diameters then drill to the smallest one.
+If the pilot drills are of different diameters then drill to the smallest one (hole not yet drilled in the photo).

 Careful!
 Drill the pre-marked ring of bolt holes but to the diameter hole required for the tap!
 M5 = 4.2mm dia 10unf = 5/32" (3.9mm) dia